History of cholera: Sixth, 1899–1923

 The sixth cholera pandemic, which was due to the classical strain of O1, had little effect in western Europe because of advances in sanitation and public health, but major Russian cities and the Ottoman Empire particularly suffered a high rate of cholera deaths.
 More than 500,000 people died of cholera in Russia from 1900 to 1925, which was a time of extreme social disruption because of revolution and warfare.

-The 1902–1904 cholera epidemic claimed 200,000 lives in the Philippines, including their revolutionary hero and first prime minister Apolinario Mabini.
 Cholera broke out 27 times during the hajj at Mecca from the 19th century to 1930.
 The sixth pandemic killed more than 800,000 in India.
+The 1902–1904 cholera epidemic claimed 200,000 lives in the Philippines, including their revolutionary hero and first prime minister Apolinario Mabini.
+A 1905 governmental report mentioned he reappearance of asiatic cholera, characterized that as noteworthy, and described a "very strict marine quarantine" and other measures being imposed in the archipelago to control it.

 The last outbreak of cholera in the United States was in 1910–1911, when the steamship Moltke brought infected people from Naples to New York City.
 Vigilant health authorities isolated the infected in quarantine on Swinburne Island.
 Eleven people died, including a health care worker at the hospital on the island.

 In 1913, the Romanian Army, while invading Bulgaria during the Second Balkan War, suffered a cholera outbreak that resulted in 1,600 deaths.

 During the outbreak, due to cholera frequently being spread by immigrants and tourists, the disease became associated with either outsiders or marginalized groups in societies.
 In Italy, some blamed Jews and Romani, while in British India numerous Anglo-Indians ascribed the spread of cholera to Hindu pilgrims, and in the United States many accused Filipino immigrants of introducing the disease.

-Seventh, 1961–?
+Seventh, 1961–present

 As of March 2022, the World Health Organization (WHO) continues to define this outbreak as a current pandemic, noting that cholera has become endemic in many countries.
 In 2017, WHO announced a global strategy aimed at this pandemic with the goal of reducing cholera deaths by 90% by 2030.

 The seventh cholera pandemic began in Indonesia, called El Tor after the strain, and reached East Pakistan (now Bangladesh) in 1963, India in 1964, and the Soviet Union in 1966.
 From South America, it spread into Italy by 1973.
 In the late 1970s, there were small outbreaks in Japan and in the South Pacific.
 There was an outbreak in Odessa in July 1970, and there were also many reports of a cholera outbreak near Baku in 1972, but information about it was suppressed in the Soviet Union.
 In 1970, a cholera outbreak struck the Sağmalcılar district of Istanbul, then an impoverished slum, claiming more than 50 lives.
 Because this incident was notorious, the district was renamed as Bayrampaşa.
 Also in August 1970, a few cases were reported in Jerusalem.